 I’ve known Rich Westley for around a decade now.
 Rich is one of the founder members of Reverend and the Makers.
 He was drummer with the band from 2005 to 2008, and we were both part of that ‘small world Sheffield’ scene.
 Since then, Rich has always followed my work and we’ve kept in touch.
 I’m a huge admirer of drummers and within that talent pool, Rich is a brilliant musician.
 He still plays in bands – International Teachers of Pop and Moonlandinz – and also runs a percussion school called Bang the Drums.
-So, when Rich asked if we could collaborate on a creative photography project, I was really keen.

 My normal Nikon flash didn’t offer the functionality we needed for repeat imagery so I did a bit of research and ordered a Nikon Speedlight SB-5000.

 I experimented in my own studio with various settings.
 After some tweaks of timings, exposure and repeat flash frequency, I was really excited to see the strobe effect imagery beginning to emerge.

 I headed over to Rich’s and together we got ourselves organised.
 We used a black-out curtain on the window with just a chink of sunlight so we could see what we were doing.
 I set up my Nikon D5 on the tripod with a 24-70 zoom and the speedlight connected.
 Rich stood behind the snare and I focused with the aid of a tungsten light, which was then turned off.

 With the camera set at 100 ISO, I worked with an open aperture, varying settings between f/2.8 and f/4.
 I also varied the exposure length, between 0.5 and 2 seconds.
 The Speedlight was initially set to 5hz ie flashing 5 times a second but cranking up to 40hz things worked much better.